 Leading in the Digital Age

-This year the Centre for Army Leadership’s 2019 Conference: Leading in the Digital Age took place on 23 October at the Royal Military Academy Sandhurst.
+In 2019 the Centre for Army Leadership’s 2019 Conference: Leading in the Digital Age took place on 23 October at the Royal Military Academy Sandhurst.

 1200 delegates from across defence and the civilian sector gathered to listen to some outstanding speakers, a series of exciting pop-up events and a final panel discussion in the afternoon.